What is Tour de Fresh?

 Many school districts are either unaware of the benefits salad bars can bring to their students, or have been unable to afford the basic equipment needed to adopt this strategy.
 The powerful health benefit that can come with a modern, food-safety compliant salad bar is too often blocked by the prohibitive capital cost in many school districts.
 Let's Move Salad Bars to Schools is creating the opportunity make change.

-Tour de Fresh organizers are collaborating with the United Fresh Start Foundation to outreach to schools and facilitate salad bar donations.
+Tour de Fresh organizers collaborate with the United Fresh Start Foundation to outreach to schools and facilitate salad bar donations.